KDE/clazy/README.md

 ## Windows

-The instructions assume your terminal is suitable for development (msvc2015). jom, nmake, git, cmake and cl should be in your PATH.
-Be aware that due to limitations on Windows you'll have to make sure to always call clang.exe, never clang++.exe or clang-cl.exe.
+### Pre-built msvc2015 clang and clazy binaries

+The easiest way is to download the binaries from <http://download.kde.org/stable/clazy/1.1/clazy_v1.1-msvc2015.zip.mirrorlist>.
+Unzip it somewhere, add bin to PATH and you're ready to go.
+Use clazy-cl.bat as a drop-in replacement for cl.exe.

+If you really want to build clang and clazy yourself then read on, otherwise skip the building topic.

 ### Build and install clang
+These instructions assume your terminal is suitable for development (msvc2015). jom, nmake, git, cmake and cl should be in your PATH.

 clang and LLVM >= 4.0 are required.

 Be sure to pass -DLLVM_EXPORT_SYMBOLS_FOR_PLUGINS=ON to CMake when building LLVM, otherwise clazy won't work.